Essential Safety Tips You Need to Know When Driving in Tonga

-Road tripping around Tongatapu or Vava’u (the only islands in Tonga where you can hire a car) is an amazing way to see the country.
+Road-tripping around Tonga is an amazing way to see the country.
 However, driving in a new country is always a stressful thought.
-With low speed limits, limited urban areas and limited traffic on the road outside of urban areas, Tonga is actually an easy-going country to drive in.
-You just need to keep in mind a few things, which we go through in these safety tips for driving in Tonga.
+With low speed limits, limited urban areas, and limited traffic on the road outside of urban areas, Tonga is actually an easygoing country to drive in.
+You just need to keep in mind a few things and be aware of a few hazards, which we go through in these safety tips for driving in Tonga.

 1. Drive on the Left Side of the Road